Code-Institute-Submissions/acme-events/README.md

   + And finally, the LCETB-Nov-21 cohort, for laughs, useful advice, positivity and shared learning, particularly:
     - Ronan M. for laughs and always somehow managing to synchronise stressful events,
     - Claudio C. for being eternally upbeate and positive,
-    - Mario de S. for helping improve the user-exerience in a previous project.
+    - Mario de S. for helping improve the user-exerience in a previous project,
+    - as well all the cohort members who took part in stand ups whenever possible and often offered helpful advice and not a little inspiration.